 For new diagnostic solutions, each private and government payor decides whether to cover the test, the amount it will reimburse for a covered test and the specific conditions for reimbursement.
 Clinicians and recipients may be likely not to order a diagnostic test unless third-party payors pay a substantial portion of the test price.
-Therefore, coverage determinations and reimbursement levels and conditions are critical to the commercial success of a diagnostic product, and if we are not able to secure positive coverage determinations and reimbursement levels, our business will be materially adversely affected.
+Therefore, coverage determinations and reimbursement levels and conditions are critical to the commercial success of a diagnostic product, and if we are not able to secure positive coverage determinations will be materially adversely affected.